lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Rubin Science Platform accounts
 ===============================

-Anyone with Rubin data rights may petition for an account in the Rubin Science Platform (RSP).
+Anyone with Rubin data rights (see above) may petition for an account in the Rubin Science Platform (RSP).

 **Petition and data rights authentication:**
 Follow the instructions at LINK HERE to submit a petition for an RSP account.